Defence Services Command and Staff College (Sri Lanka): The Course

-The Defence Services Command and Staff Course sets out to train officers in basic command and staff techniques, but just as important, it aims to develop the intellectual attributes to cope with their future appointments and the changes that are inevitable in the years ahead.
-By this process we seek to develop their breadth of understanding and their ability to analyse and evaluate issues in a logical sequence.
+The Defence Services Command and Staff Course sets out to train officers in basic command and staff techniques to develop the intellectual attributes to cope with their future appointments.

 The training course at the DSCSC runs for a duration of 11 months.
 The course is meant for Army, Navy and air force field/senior officers in the ranks of major, lieutenant colonel, lieutenant commander, commander, squadron leader and wing commander.
 Officers who are recommended by their Regiment sand services for the course have to sit for a competitive entrance examination, after which a board of senior officers make final selections.

 Upon completion of the Defence Services Command and Staff Course, officers can use the post nominal letters psc.
 Student officers who gain psc can opt to gained a Master of Science in Defence and Strategic Studies from the General Sir John Kotelawala Defence University if they have gained a Grade C and above for the subjects stipulated as Common and Wing Specific and in any two subjects excluding Commandant’s Research Paper.